lostjared/acidcam-cli/README.md

 I call the art that I create with Acid Cam an Acid Glitch, but you can call it whatever you want.
 It is just meant to be a tool to use with other programs to help aid in the creation of artistic images/videos.

 Acid Cam's effects are created by using Acid Cam 'filters', or pieces of code that distort an image and can be combined to produce some interesting results.
-The project currently has 200 filters to mix and match.
+The project currently has over 1,000 filters to mix and match.

 Command Line Version of Acid Cam for Linux/Unix with OpenCV: